storyprotocol/chronicles-wl/README.md

 - Purpose: Seems to identify single, possibly legitimate posts from wallet addresses before a certain time with content length criteria.
 - Logic:
   - Inner query filters records from public.chapter before a set timestamp and with content longer than 5 characters.
-  - Outer query groups these by wallet_address, but filters for those with only a single post, which may indicate an attempt to identify non-malicious activity or a mistake in the query logic since it orders by descending count but filters for a count of 1.
+  - Outer query groups these by wallet_address, but filters for those with only a single post, which may indicate an attempt to identify non-malicious activity or a mistake in the query logic since it orders by descending count but filters for a count less than 5.